dmulysses/ml-regression-pkbhx/README.md

 $$HBA + HBD \rightleftharpoons HBA\cdots HBD$$

-  From this chemical representation, we can write a mathematical equation using the concentration correlation that describes the strength of the interaction between HBD and HBA represented by the complexation constant K.
+  From this chemical representation, we can write a mathematical equation using the concentration correlation to describe the strength of the interaction between HBD and HBA represented by the complexation constant K.

 $$\mathit{K} = \frac{[HBA\cdots HBD]}{[HBA][HBD]}$$